FactoryXCode/MfPack/MfPack/Samples/MfRdjJ/CaddyAdmin/README.md

 - Log file: the existing `output file ...` directive, when present.
 Logging is optional.
 - Upstream host/IP and port: every `reverse_proxy ...` target.

 Use upstream `127.0.0.1:8000` when Caddy and Icecast/RDJ Pro run on the same server.
-If the stream server runs on another computer, use its stable LAN hostname or IP and listening port.
+If the stream server runs on another computer, use its stable LAN hostname or IP and listening port, click 'Find...' to select the remote computer Caddy is running on.

+### Finding an upstream computer on the LAN

+Press **Find...** beside **Upstream host/IP** to scan the active wired and Wi-Fi private IPv4 networks of the CaddyAdmin computer.
+Select a device and press **Use IP** to copy its IPv4 address into the upstream field.

+Discovery scans the local `/24` subnet, combines ICMP replies with the Windows ARP neighbor table, and attempts a NetBIOS name lookup.
+It is intentionally best effort: a firewall may block discovery, modern computers may not publish a NetBIOS name, and devices across a router or VLAN are not scanned.
+Such a device can still appear as **(name unavailable)** with a usable IPv4 address.
+Prefer a DHCP reservation or another stable address for a permanent Caddy configuration.

 ### Optional application INI update